 Leadership in ideas that can lead to action

-Special event organized by World Academy of Art & Science
+Special event organized by the World Academy of Art & Science

-On March 17th a special event will be organized for WAAS Fellows, special invitees and select 7GBF participants to discuss in open roundtable format the future of global leadership in the 21st century.
+On March 17th a special event was organized for WAAS Fellows, special invitees and select 7GBF participants to discuss in open roundtable format the future of global leadership in the 21st century.
 Global leadership appears to be virtually absent at this critical juncture in human affairs when it is most needed to prevent the loss or reversal of the most important gains since the End of the Cold War.
-This meeting will seek ways to revive and develop different types of leadership at the global level.
-It will explore strategies designed to generate awareness of unutilized global potentials, mobilize and direct global social energies and resources for practical application, strengthen the effectiveness and functioning of existing institutions of governance, and release a broad-based social movement to transform the compelling challenges confronting humanity today into catalysts for rapid global social evolution.
+This meeting sought ways to revive and develop different types of leadership at the global level.
+It explored strategies designed to generate awareness of unutilized global potentials, mobilize and direct global social energies and resources for practical application, strengthen the effectiveness and functioning of existing institutions of governance, and release a broad-based social movement to transform the compelling challenges confronting humanity today into catalysts for rapid global social evolution.

-The format of the special event will be a moderated open roundtable for discussion of critical issues and constructive approaches for change.
-All invitees will have opportunities to contribute.
-Specific assignments are available for those interested in being session moderators or making presenting brief discussion papers to stimulate group discussion.
+The format of the special event was a moderated open roundtable for discussion of critical issues and constructive approaches for change.

 Critical Global Leadership Questions for Discussion

 - What type and forms of global leadership are needed to effectively address these global challenges?